vmazashvili/Neural-Networks/README.md

 2. Create masked set $𝓓^{masked}$ using $m_θ^{initial}$, $𝓖$ and $Τ$
 3.  $m_θ^{initial}$ is tuned using $𝓓^{masked}$ to obtain $m_θ^{final}$

-This project experiments with 3 different masking methods, all of them leverage the saliency maps.
+This project experiments with 3 different masking methods, all of which leverage the saliency maps.
 1. "threshold" method - generates a mask based on a user-defined threshold value; masking the regions where the saliency map has greater values than the threshold.
 2. "top_k" - creates a mask based on the user-defined threshold k.
 It masks the k percentile most activated pixels.
 3. "Mean" masking - The mask is created based on a scaled value of the calculated mean of the saliency map.